danielrcollins1/OED-Expanded/x-additional-material.md

 *unless they receive appropriate care/magical healing.

 ## Language and Literacy

 The original game presumes a binary approach to languages.
 The below is intended to add some granularity to how languages are handled while still fitting into the base rules.

 Familiarity with a spoken language is broken into three levels.

-**Basic**: You know words for basic concepts (food, shelter, surrender, help, etc.)
+**Basic**: You know words for basic concepts (food, shelter, surrender, help, etc.).

 **Proficient**: You can easily carry on a conversation in this language, albeit with an accent.

 **Fluent**: You can pass as a native speaker
 - Every creature is Fluent in their native language and Proficient in their other starting languages.
 - When a creature is literate in a language, it is at the same level of familiarity as their speaking ability.
 - All Characters are presumed to be literate in their starting languages.
 It is left to the Judge to decide the literacy and languages of creatures types in general.

 In place of the standard 1 extra “language” per point of Intelligence above 10, grant 2 “language points” which can be spent on basic familiarity with a new language and/or improve a known language one step.

 Should a creature find themselves immersed in a new language (and have no spare language slots/points) they can pick up the language for “free” with the following considerations.

 - They can only have 1 such language at a time.
-- It takes a week to gain Basic familiarity, a Month for Literacy, and a Season for Proficiency
+- It takes a week to gain Basic familiarity, a Month for Literacy, and a Season for Proficiency.
 - You can never become a Fluent speaker in this manner.
-- You will lose this language if you leave immersion for a Season	or more (the Judge may allow you to “pick it up” again at an accelerated rate)
+- You will lose this language if you leave immersion for a Season or more (the Judge may allow you to “pick it up” again at an accelerated rate).

 ## Tournaments and Contests